Makes Enough Dough For 3 to 4 Dozen Ravioli or Enough Pasta For 6 As A Main Course

-In a bowl combine the two flours and the salt with a whisk.
-Place the flour mixture directly on a work surface and make a well (hole) in the flour leaving some at the bottom of the well.
+Place the flour and semolina directly on a work surface and make a well (hole) in the flour leaving some flour at the bottom of the well.

 Lightly beat the eggs with the salt and pour into the middle of the well.
 With a fork gently incorporate the eggs into the flour by taking a bit of the flour from the inside sides of the well being careful not to break the walls of the well.
 If this happens the eggs will escape from the well and run all over your work surface.
 Once the eggs are incorporated enough to not run finish incorporating the flour and eggs with your hands.
-To help pull the dough together, wet your hands every now and then with the room temperature water.
+To help pull the dough together, wet your hands every now and then.
 The reason for this is to keep out as much excess water as possible.
-(Sometimes I use all of the water and sometimes I don’t; it all depends on the atmosphere of the day.
-Just don’t use any more than ½ cup.)
 Once it is completely incorporated scrape any hard bits off the work surface, lightly flour it and begin kneading the dough.
-Constantly turn the dough over itself and by using the heel of your hand push it away from you.
+Constantly turn the dough over itself and, by using the heel of your hand, push the dough away from you.
 Do this for about 10 minutes to create a soft, pliable dough.
-The dough should be soft, not sticky, and not hard.
+The dough should be smooth, not sticky, and not hard.
 (Kneading dough is a good upper body workout.)

-Shape the dough into a ball and place it on a lightly floured tea towel and cover with a bowl.
+Divide the ball of dough in half and cover with a damp tea towel.
 Let the dough rest for 1 hour before rolling out.

-Hints and Tips: Folding the dough over itself and rolling over and over makes for a perfectly elastic dough that will not fall apart when you cook the pasta.
+Hints and Tips: Folding the dough over itself and rolling over and over makes for a perfectly elastic dough that will not fall apart when you cook it.

 If the dough starts to get sticky when rolling it out don’t be afraid to sprinkle a little flour on it.
 When you fold it over itself while rolling don’t put extra flour on the sides that will meet each other.

-When you put the cut pasta on the floured towel in nests let it air dry without covering it.
+When you put the cut pasta on the floured towel in nests let it air dry uncovered.
 After a bit, gently lift the nests to be sure they are not sticking to each other.

-This pasta freezes well.
-I IQF (Individually Quickly Freeze) the nests and then place them in a large plastic container or plastic bag.
+The pasta freezes well.
+I IQF (Individually Quickly Froozen) the nests and then place them in a large plastic container or plastic bag.
 It will last in the freezer for a month.